-A single double-sided letter-size "cheat sheet" containing formulae, theory and numerical values may be used for tests and the final exam.
-The cheat sheet may not contain worked examples and must be submitted when you hand in your test

-(it will be returned to you along with your graded test.)
+- Calculators: A basic scientific (non-financial, non-calculus, non-programmable, non-graphing) calculator may be used for quizzes, tests and the final exam. - Cell Phones: Turn off and put away before class.
+Cell phones may NOT be used as clocks or calculators during tests. - FormulaA single double-sided letter-size "cheat sheet" containing formulae, theory andSheets:numerical values may be used for tests and the final exam.
+The cheat sheet may not contain worked examples and must be submitted when you hand in your test (it will be returned to you along with your graded test.)